A spin around Lake Pepin

-Dining: In Red Wing, the Harbor Restaurant & Bar, across the
+Dining: In Red Wing, the Harbor Restaurant &

-High Bridge from town and turn at the "Island Camping & Marina'' sign.
+there, cross the High Bridge from town and turn at the "Island Camping & Marina'' sign.

 In Stockholm, the courtyard of the Bogus Creek Cafe and Bakery is a lovely place to have breakfast or lunch.
 Gelly's Pub and Eatery has a menu of burgers and pizza, augmented by such specials as fajitas.